daniel-fudge/aws-lambda-cpp-python/README.md

   ]
 }
 ```
-This configuration is then added to the S3 buccket with the following command.
-Note that you will have to change your bucket name.
+This configuration is then added to the S3 bucket with the following command.
+Note that you will have to change your
+bucket name.

 ```bash
 aws s3api put-bucket-notification-configuration --bucket lambda-cpp-test  --notification-configuration file://s3-trigger.json
 ```